bllanos/lean-rust-ffi/examples/sleep/README.md

 The motivations behind the design are to:

-1. Avoid dependencies on anything other than the standard library with respect to asynchronous code, which provides the following benefits:
+1. Avoid dependencies on anything other than the Rust standard library with respect to asynchronous code, which provides the following benefits:
    1. Faster builds
    2. No need to choose a third-party asynchronous code ecosystem, [which is not an easy decision](https://rust-lang.github.io/async-book/08_ecosystem/00_chapter.html#determining-ecosystem-compatibility)
 2. Choose one type of asynchronous operation, sleeping, for simplicity, but still explore it in depth:
-   1. Accommodate all the ways of using the operation assuming that it only needs to be composed with itself and with short synchronous operations
+   1. Accommodate all the ways of using the operation assuming that it only needs to be composed with itself and with short synchronous operations.
-   2. Avoid approaches that incur high performance overhead, such as spawning background threads or starting a general-purpose asynchronous runtime
+   2. Avoid approaches that incur high performance overhead, such as spawning background threads or starting a general-purpose asynchronous runtime.
    3. Avoid global variables or other non-local interactions between code.
 Asynchronous runtimes often introduce such interactions.
-   4. Hint at how a wider range of asynchronous operations could be supported
+   4. Hint at how a wider range of asynchronous operations could be supported.
-3. Reveal some of the subtleties of supporting asynchronous operations that would normally be hidden inside third-party asynchronous runtimes
+3. Reveal some of the subtleties of supporting asynchronous operations that would normally be hidden inside third-party asynchronous runtimes.

 For a more scalable approach to implementing time-related asynchronous operations, see the following article [cited in the Tokio runtime's source code](https://docs.rs/tokio/1.49.0/src/tokio/runtime/time/mod.rs.html#85):